 There are two important aspects about whatever position you decide to use:

-- that you are comfortable in it so that you can maintain it for your entire meditation session without having to move, experience pain or think about your body
+- that you are comfortable in it so that you can maintain it for your entire meditation session without having to move, experience pain or think about discomfort in your body

 - that you can stay alert during the duration of your practice without risk of falling asleep